jazin32/pirat/README.md

 # Pirat

-Its modified "pirata" gem.
+It's modified "pirata" gem.
 I just needed to add some change to use it.